This lab assignment asks you to implement a library for so-called turtle

 right :: Double -> Program

 - changes the color of the turtle's pen, die

 "kills" the turtle (rendering it unable to perform any more actions),

-kills the turtle after a specified amount of time has passed
+- makes the turtle stop what it is doing after a specified period of time

-(by some abstract definition of time not directly related to minutes and
+(by some definition of time not directly related to minutes and

 - self explanatory,

 - repeats a turtle program a certain number of times,